Lost-Outpost/sovngarde/README.md

 + Many other very helpful and excellent modders in the TPF discord

 ## Septimus Team
-+ Webmetz - Came outa nowhere and has been amazing in helping me patch various mods for balance and integration
++ Webmetz - Author of the Relics of Hyrule addon and awesome modder!
 + Gyzarus - Extremely helpful modlist tester
 + Rsrogers4 - Tons of documentation help!
 + Calcyon - Extremely helpful modlist tester